quintenstar/package-spotify/README.md

 When selecting the widget option if you don't tick the `widget use artwork color` option it defaults back to the `background color` option set in the general package settings.

+## Known issues

+- Currently, will not work nicely on using it simultanously on multiple devices
+- Not yet implemented: Display content when the spotify account is offline or in case of any errors.
+- Not yet implemented: PKCE authentication

 ## Changelog

+### Version 0.2.0

+- Adds connect to spotify button right in the setup config.

 ### Version 0.1.0